How To Find Out Who Owns a Domain Name in Just a Few Clicks?

 When you want to know who owns a domain name, the first step is to visit their domain.
 You will immediately find out if someone is hosting a website, and you may even find contact information or links to it on the Contact Us page.

-In many cases, you will be on a page that has no information at all.
+In many cases, you will be on a page with no information.
 You can go straight to the next step, but it might be worth checking out public archives like The Wayback Machine to see if the domain has already hosted a website.
 This is a long shot, but a quick search can get contact information or other crumbs.

 4-Contact the domain registrar

 Many domain registrars now offer domain name privacy, which prevents the owner’s personal information from being listed in the WHOIS directory.
-Between that and the GDPR, the WHOIS list is no longer reliable to find domain owner’s personal contact information.
+Between that and the GDPR, the WHOIS list is no longer reliable for finding domain owners’ personal contact information.

 This means that you can not find out directly through the directory who owns it in many cases.
 But you can find out with whom they registered the domain.